AkademiaProgramowania/AussieOGame/README.md

 The backend of a clone of the OGame.
 Instead of humans in space, there are platypuses in Australia.

 # Important before running app
-1. Before running go to application.yml and set URL, username and password needed for the SQl database connection.
+1. Before running go to application.yml and set URL, username and password needed for the SQl database connection or set enviroment variables
 2. <artifactId>spring-boot-maven-plugin</artifactId> in pom.xml gives error "Plugin 'org.springframework.boot:spring-boot-maven-plugin:' not found"
    but this does not affect the program and you can safely run it with it.